 If you are responsible for developing and managing play areas, connecting kids to nature and the outdoors, or just if you have a general interest in innovative new strategies for play, you will want to download and check out the new guidelines.

 How do you think the new natural play places guidelines will shape the future of play for children?
 Share in the comments below or tweet us @NRPA_News.

-Richard J. Dolesh is the vice president for conservation and parks at NRPA.
+Richard J. Dolesh is NRPA's vice president for conservation and parks.